lcondliffe/PromptBridge/README.md

 ```

 Notes:
-- **Environment Variables**: The build process requires Clerk keys from your `.env` file.
+- **Environment Variables**: All Clerk keys are provided at runtime via your `.env` file.
+No keys needed during build.
 Ensure you have:
   - `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=your_publishable_key`
   - `CLERK_SECRET_KEY=your_secret_key`
+- **Security**: The container image contains no authentication keys, making it safe for public distribution and multi-environment use.
 - Podman is the default tooling.
 If you prefer Docker, swap `podman` for `docker` in the commands above.
 - The image uses Node 20 (Debian bookworm-slim), runs as a non-root user, and leverages Next.js `output: 'standalone'` to keep the runtime small.
 - If you hit OOM during image build (exit code 137), increase Podman VM resources: